The Rundown

 - May not be great for pets who are sensitive to potatoes

-If you’re looking for something to-the-point but packed with immune-boosting vitamins, Blue Buffalo Basics Limited Ingredient Diet Dry Dog Food is it.
-Although all the formulas contain potato, the single source protein, slow-burning carbs, and added vitamin and minerals bits make this great for dogs who need some help strengthening their immune system to help fix tear stains.
+It’s single source protein formula combined with slow-burning carbs, and contains added vitamin and minerals bits making this great for dogs who need help strengthening their immune system to reduce tear stains.

 click to see more